 Geomarketing is a broad and general term that encompasses any marketing tactic that leverages user location data for building and serving custom, segmented messaging to particular audiences on a digital platform.
 Geomarketing has been around for quite some time, and with the rise of mobile devices and smartphones over the years, its growing popularity is getting noticed as a strong tactic for hyper-targeted messaging.

 Geofencing works as the name suggests — it’s a fence, but virtual.
 The virtual fence or barrier can be placed around a location using specific GPS coordinates, and the size of the fence can range from a city block to state-wide.
-The prospect or customer movements can be “seen” using their GPS (if device’s location services are turned on) or mobile IP address.
+The prospect or customer movements can be “seen” using their GPS (if the device’s location services are turned on) or mobile IP address.
 So, you’d be able to serve ads to any person that enters your geofence.
 Your ads will show only if the person is browsing the web, and that person can be retargeted even after they leave your geofence.
-Both real-time and past location data can give insight to user intent, allowing your company to make more strategic decisions in targeting the right audience at the right place and right time.
+Both real-time and past location data can give insight into user intent, allowing your company to make more strategic decisions in targeting the right audience at the right place and right time.

-Geomarketing strategies and campaigns can be set up as app-based, network-based or by using beacon technology to get a message in front of a target audience based on their specific location.
-Let’s explore the general run down of each one, and to keep things simple for the remainder of this post, we’ll introduce examples for geofencing campaigns only.
+Geomarketing strategies and campaigns can be set up as app-based, network-based, or by using beacon technology to get a message in front of a target audience based on their specific location.
+Let’s explore the general rundown of each one, and to keep things simple for the remainder of this post, we’ll introduce examples for geofencing campaigns only.

-In a nutshell, app-based geomarketing campaigns use smartphone GPS tracking/services to serve audiences mobile-app ads.
-For example, if a potential customer enters a geofenced area while their mobile device’s location services are activated, specific ads will be shown through advertising space on various mobile apps (brand-specific or third party), social media and mobile web browsers.
+In a nutshell, app-based geomarketing campaigns use smartphone GPS tracking/services to serve audiences’ mobile-app ads.
+For example, if a potential customer enters a geofenced area while their mobile device’s location services are activated, specific ads will be shown through advertising space on various mobile apps (brand-specific or third party), social media, and mobile web browsers.
 Ads can be served while your audience is at the location even if a mobile app is open or not and for up to 30 days after they leave the virtual fence.

 App-based geofencing campaigns can open opportunities to capture your audience’s mobile device IDs once they enter and leave your geofence which can make a huge difference in getting your campaigns in front of micro-targeted audiences through accurate locations.
 But, this can get expensive–ranging from a few to many thousands of dollars per month.